VUEngine/vuengine.github.io/documentation/user-guide/configuration.md

 [VUEngine](https://github.com/VUEngine/VUEngine-Core) uses a header file called _Config.h_ where different aspects of its behavior are defined.

-The engine provides its own configuartion file, but each game should provide its own to override the engine’s default behavoir.
+The engine provides its own configuration file, but each game should provide its own to override the engine’s default behavior.

 For a description of the configuration parameters check the default _Config.h_ file.